TurboEncabulat0r/Tetris-CPP/README.md

-# Vex-bot Tetris C++
+# Tetris in C++

-This is some terrible code that i wrote at school for vex-bots. keeping it public to motovate me to write better code.
+This is some godawful code I wrote at school for fun. leaving it public to motivate me to write better code.

+## Building
+- good luck